Vitamin D

 Sun safety

-Although the sun’s ultraviolet rays allow vitamin D to be made in the body you do not have to sunbathe to make vitamin D. Strong sun also burns skin, so it is important to balance making vitamin D with being safe in the sun.
+Although the sun’s ultraviolet rays allow vitamin D to be made in the body, in the UK from April-September.
+However, you do not have to sunbathe to make vitamin D. Sun exposure to hands, wrists and face for 20 minutes is enough for most people.
+Strong sun also burns skin, so it is important to balance making vitamin D with being safe in the sun.
 Take care to cover up or protect your skin with sunscreen before you turn red or get burnt.

 References